For introverts, it may be easier to form beautiful sentences in their heads rather than deliver those same thoughts out loud on the spot.

 3. Honestly, we’re drained.

 Introverts get easily worn out by social interaction.
 It can be mentally — and sometimes physically — overwhelming to be in a crowd for long hours or after speaking for even a little while.
-For me, it slows down my thinking and can even cause a headache because I get frustrated trying to say the right thing.
+For me, it slows my thinking and can even cause a headache because I get frustrated trying to say the right thing.
 If I’m out all day after hanging out or going to work or even after grocery shopping, I’m tapped out for the day and want to retreat to my quiet space to rejuvenate my mind.

 4. We’re very private people.

 Some people enjoy talking about themselves and what’s going on in their lives, whether it’s about something light or something deep.
 I find that whenever I divulge anything remotely personal, I instantly feel a wave of vulnerability wash over me, as if I’m naked and exposed to the world.
-I don’t like for people to know everything about me.
-I’m a very private person, so much that it took me years to finally decide to try blogging.
+I don’t like people knowing everything about me.
+I’m a very private person, so much that it took me years to finally decide to even try blogging.
 It’s always been easier to put my thoughts into words on a page rather than to speak them aloud.

 Some introverts don’t like talking about themselves.
 It can be easier to think and observe and nod the head rather than engage and participate.

 The takeaway: Because we may not talk often, when the time comes to answer a personal question, it can be daunting.
 Just be patient.
-In time, introverts will open up when they feel more comfortable.
+In time, introverts will open up when they feel comfortable.

 5. It’s just who we are — and that’s okay.

 I consider myself an introvert amongst the introverts.
-There were times, usually in high school, when I would come home having not said a word all day, to the point that my voice was hoarse when I did speak, from lack of use.
+There were times, usually in high school, when I would come home having not said a word all day, to the point that my voice became hoarse when I did speak, from lack of use.
 I did want human interaction at times, but I mostly enjoyed recording my thoughts on paper and observing everyone around me.

 Being an introvert goes beyond these five points.
 In the end, being quiet is just who we are.
 You don’t have to talk all the time to be noticed or to feel important.
 It’s okay to feel more comfortable in quiet places rather than in large crowds.
 Everyone has a niche where they belong.
 Just because someone seems like an outgoing person doesn’t mean they don’t have moments when they need alone time.
 I feel it’s important for everyone to be alone with their thoughts at times to better understand themselves, their choices, and their life.